dotnet/dotnet-docker/documentation/tagging-guidelines.md

 * `<OS>` - The name of the OS release and variant the image is based upon.
 The image the tag references is updated whenever a new OS patch is released.
 The OS release name does support pinning to specific OS patches.
 If OS patch pinning is required then the image digest should be used (e.g. `mcr.microsoft.com/dotnet/runtime@sha256:4d3d5a5131a0621509ab8a75f52955f2d0150972b5c5fb918e2e59d4cb9a9823`).

-* `<Architecture>` - The architecture the image is based on.  `amd64` is the implied default if no architecture is specified.
+* `<Architecture>` - The architecture the image is based on.
+For .NET Core 2.1 and 3.1, `amd64` is the implied default if no architecture is specified.
+In .NET 5.0 and higher, `amd64` is explicitly included for Linux distros (e.g. `5.0-focal-amd64`).